mursisoy/qsw/README.md

 # QSW Viewer

 📅 A minimalist, full-screen viewer of the current Quarter, Sprint, and Week.
 Designed for dashboards, Agile boards, or personal use.
-Sprints are calculated in six-week blocks by default (change with `?weeks=NUMBER`).
-Calculations assume weeks begin on Monday.
+Sprints are calculated in six-week blocks by default, with weeks starting on Monday (change with `?weeks=NUMBER`).

 ## 🔗 Live Example